theJaxon/CKA/README.md

 # if there's an issue with indentation https://stackoverflow.com/questions/426963/replace-tabs-with-spaces-in-vim
 :retab

-kubectl explain deploy
+k explain deploy

 # Check all fields in a resource
-kubectl explain <resource> --recursive # resource can be pod, deployment, ReplicaSet etc
+k explain <resource> --recursive # resource can be pod, deployment, ReplicaSet etc

-kubectl explain deploy.spec.strategy
+k explain deploy.spec.strategy

-kubectl config -h
+k config -h

-kubectl proxy # runs on port 8001 by default
+k proxy # runs on port 8001 by default
 # use curl http://localhost:8801 -k to see a list of API groups

 # NOT kubectl but useful